enkidevs/curriculum/web/styling/centring-recipes/vertically-center-anything.md

 ---
 ## Revision

-You can verically-center elements inside a flex container with:
+You can vertically-center elements inside a flex container with:
 ```css
 .container{
  display: flex;